 How to Get to Cozumel from Playa del Carmen:

-- Ferry – To get to Cozumel without a tour, go to the main ferry terminal in Playa del Carmen.
-The ferry to Cozumel takes about a half-hour.
+- ⛴️ Ferry – To get to Cozumel without a tour, go to the main ferry terminal in Playa del Carmen.
+The ferry to Cozumel takes about 45 minutes.

-- Private Jeep Excursion in Cozumel with Lunch and Snorkeling – This 5-6 hour private tour will have you rollicking through the jungle and beaches of Cozumel with just your family and friends.
+- 🚙 Guided Tour – This 5-6 hour private Jeep excursion will have you rollicking through the jungle and beaches of Cozumel with just your family and friends.
 With a jeep as your wheels, you’ll follow your guide through a National Park, snorkel Cozumel’s beautiful waters, and learn all about Mayan history in the process.
 Not to mention, you can completely customize this tour to your interests.

 How to Get to Coba from Playa del Carmen:

-- Private tour to Coba Ruins and Swim in Cenote – Much like the other Coba tour listed, this tour will have you learning all about the ancient Mayan civilization who built the ruins.
+- 🚙 Guided Tour: This highly-rated private tour from Viator will have you learning all about the ancient Mayan civilization who built the ruins.
 What makes this one different is that there is time to snorkel in a cool cenote and have a traditional Mexican lunch.

 How to Get to Chichen Itza from Playa del Carmen: